bnewm0609/arxivDIGESTables/README.md

 ## How do I access the data?
 The data is available on [huggingface](https://huggingface.co/datasets/blnewman/arxivDIGESTables).
-The tables are stored in a format that does not play nice with huggingface's default dataset builder.
-Rather than using `load_dataset("blnewman/arxivDIGESTables
-)`, you should download the data directly from: [huggingface.co/datasets/blnewman/arxivDIGESTables](https://huggingface.co/datasets/blnewman/arxivDIGESTables/tree/main).
+The tables are arbitrary json objects, so they don't play nicely with huggingface's `load_dataset` method.
+The recommended way to access the data is to download individual files from [huggingface.co/datasets/blnewman/arxivDIGESTables](https://huggingface.co/datasets/blnewman/arxivDIGESTables/tree/main).

 For the high quality data, you should download `papers.jsonl`, `tables.jsonl`, and `full_texts.jsonl.gz`.
 If you want more tables that are less stringently filtered and do not have associated full texts, you can download `papers_medium_quality.jsonl` and `tables_medium_quality.jsonl`.